Treating the Underlying Cause of Cognitive Dysfunction

 Treating the underlying cause of symptoms

 One of the first steps in treating cognitive symptoms is to address the underlying causes.
-Several of the medications that are used to treat pain, spasticity, depression, and even bladder dysfunction, can cause drowsiness and “cog fog”.
-Talk to your healthcare provider about your medications, and see if adjusting the dose and timing of medications, such as only giving them at night or lowering the daytime doses, could help.
+Many of the MS drugs used to treat pain, spasticity, depression, and even bladder dysfunction, can cause drowsiness and "cog fog."
+Talk to your doctor about your medicines and see if adjusting the dose and timing of your meds, such as only giving them at night or lowering the daytime doses, could help.1

 The relationship between fatigue and cognition

 In the first part of this series, we also discussed the relationship between fatigue and cognition.
 If you are struggling with mobility challenges like spasticity, foot drop, or weakness, you have to exert extra energy even for simple tasks.
 As a result, you are more likely to become physically and mentally fatigued throughout the day.
 Sometimes using assistive devices, such as a brace for foot drop (AFO), cane, walker, or wheelchair can save precious energy, and improve fatigue.2